neo-project/docs/docs/en-us/reference/rpc/latest-version/api/rpcwallets/sendtoaddress .md

 Response Description:

-Returning of the transaction details above, indicates that the transaction was sent successfully.
+Returning of the transaction details above indicates that the transaction was sent successfully.
 If not, the transaction has failed to send.

-If the signature is incomplete, it will return the transaction to be signed.
+If the signature is incomplete, it returns the transaction to be signed.

-If the balance is insufficient, it will return an error message.
+If the balance is insufficient, it returns an error message.